Contact Info

 3. Hiring an Attorney

 Once you’ve received initial treatment, it’s essential to consider hiring an attorney as soon as possible.
 The timeline for securing legal assistance can vary based on your individual situation, but having an experienced lawyer on your side can be invaluable.
-This is particularly true in North Carolina because we follow the doctrine of contributory negligence [link contributory negligence blog] will help you understand your rights, assess the specifics of your case, and navigate the complexities of the legal process to ensure you receive the compensation you deserve.
-The sooner you engagelegal representation, the faster you can begin making progress on your case.
+This is particularly true in North Carolina because we follow the doctrine of contributory negligence will help you understand your rights, assess the specifics of your case, and navigate the complexities of the legal process to ensure you receive the compensation you deserve.
+The sooner you engage legal representation, the faster you can begin making progress on your case.

 4. Treating and Gathering Evidence